Free therapy and classes every Wednesday morning. Learn More!

 Music Therapy

-WHEN: 4th Friday of the Month
+DAYS: Fourth Wednesday of the Month

-Jerrilee received her Bachelor of Music Education Degree in 1977 and completed a Graduate Teaching Assistantship in 1980, both from Emporia State University.
-For the past 42 years, she has taught music for children in elementary through high school and is the recipient of many notable awards and achievements, including Outstanding Music Educator Award for the KMEA Northwest District.
+Jerrilee received her Bachelor of Music Education in 1977 and completed a Graduate Teaching Assistantship in 1980, both from Emporia State University.
+For the past 42 years, she has taught music to children in elementary through high school and is the recipient of many notable awards and achievements, including Outstanding Music Educator Award for the KMEA Northwest District.

 Known to have a profound impact on the lives of patients suffering from Parkinson's Disease, Moving to Live program coordinators are excited to share Jerrilee's knowledge and experience.
 She agrees the benefit of music and movement is best repeated to help develop rhythmic fluency and encourages participants to check out instruments to continue therapy at home.